 In accordance with the University's mission to "provide a superior liberal education" and to "prepare future members of the learned professions for lives of skilled and ethical service," Duke University is committed to a breadth of student achievement goals.
 The institution evaluates student achievement in a number of ways; measures of student success include graduation rates, job placement, and results of state and national licensure examinations.
 This information is used by individual schools and by the institution, as a component of Duke's overall assessment of academic and student quality and achievement.
 This identification of student achievement goals and the collection and interpretation of evidence is available on the Provost’s Office website.

 Duke tracks graduation rates of undergraduate students as a measure of student achievement.
 Duke's goal for six-year graduation rates (as reported in IPEDS) is to exceed the average graduation rate among Duke's peer group by at least 5%.
 According to data accessed by SACSCOC in November 2017, Duke's IPEDS Graduation Rate (150% time) was 95% and the peer group's average was 86%.
-Six-year graduation rates have remained at either 94% or 95% for the past eight years; this information is available on the website of Duke's Office of Institutional Research (Common Datasets).
+Six-year graduation rates have remained between 94% and 96% over the past ten years; this information is available on the website of Duke's Office of Institutional Research (Common Datasets).
 These data also appear on the National Center for Education Statistics' IPEDS Data Center.